mdurc/music/README.md

   - Download songs directly within the app from a YouTube link.
   - Paste the code after `?v=` from `/watch?v=vZi8ET9k11g` into the app: `vZi8ET9k11g`
   - Use `Ctrl+V` to paste.
-  - Access the download feature through the blue tab on the sidebar.
+  - Access the download feature through the download button on the sidebar.

 - **Queue Management**
   - Add songs to the queue by right-clicking on a song in the list.